Carara National Park: Biodiversity

 Carara National Park contains more primary rainforest than the relatively close Manuel Antonio National Park.
 As such, it is wetter than the more popular Manuel Antonio National Park, and has denser tree growth and more mosquitoes and other insects.
 This environment makes Carara a haven for many bird species making it one of the best park for birdwatching in the entire country with a staggering number of 432 confirmed species.
-In addition to scarlet macaws, birds found in Carara include orange-chinned parakeets and other parrots, hummingbirds, woodpeckers, motmots, jacamars, manakins, antbirds, and several species of trogon, including the black-throated trogon.
+In addition to scarlet macaws, birds found in Carara include orange-chinned parakeets and other parrots, hummingbirds, woodpeckers, motmots, jacamars, manakins, antbirds, and several species of trogon, including the Northern black-throated trogon.
 Several species of water birds inhabit the park as well.
 These include the anhinga, several species of heron, egret and kingfishers.

 Among the reptiles present in the park are the American crocodile and several snake and lizard species.
 The Tarcoles River, which forms the northern boundary of the park, is inhabited by crocodiles throughout most of the year., the park has the largest population of Central America crocodiles and 52 species of snakes and other reptiles such as lizards, geckos, etc.

 Green and black poison arrow frogs are among the amphibians present.
-Mammals include white-tailed deer, red brockets, collared peccaries, agouti, kinkajous, Panamanian white-faced capuchin monkeys, mantled howler monkeys, Hoffmann's two-toed sloths and brown-throated three-toed sloths, white-nosed coaties and the recently rediscovered pumas, However, mammals can be difficult to see due to the dense tree cover.
+Mammals include white-tailed deer, red brockets, collared peccaries, agouti, kinkajous, Panamanian white-faced capuchin monkeys, mantled howler monkeys, Hoffmann's two-toed sloths and brown-throated three-toed sloths, white-nosed coatis and the recently rediscovered pumas, However, mammals can be difficult to see due to the dense tree cover.